Junior Faculty Writing and Creative Works Summer Academy

 Contact at: Jacoby.carter@Howard.edu

-For More Information about the Summer Academy
+Questions about the Summer Academy or the Application

-If you have any questions about the program or the application, then please contact either of the Co-Directors of the Summer Academy or Ms. Jacqueline C. Young, Program Manager, Office of Faculty Development, Office of the Provost, at jyoung1@howard.edu or by phone at (202) 806-2776.
+If you have any questions about the program or the application, please contact the Co-Directors or Ms. Jacqueline C. Young, Program Manager, Office of Faculty Development, Office of the Provost, at jyoung1@howard.edu.
+Information about the program can also be found online at: Junior Faculty Writing and Creative Works Summer Academy | Howard University Provost's Office.

-2024 Junior Faculty Writing & Creative Works Summer Academy PDF Brochure
+2026 Junior Faculty Writing & Creative Works Summer Academy PDF Brochure